 Many utilities have also questioned the use of their own private networks vs. contracted services from a general telecommunications carrier.
 Such considerations should be treated very carefully in respect of having sufficient control of the network and its configuration for true redundancy, i.e. the carrier may divert nominally diverse signals over a common bearer without reference to the utility.
-More importantly, typically carriers cannot provide the eight hour service restoration response times of less than eight hours, especially in regional areas (where even just the call out time may be as much as 48 hours) which effectively rules out such considerations as the carrier is not likely to accept market or consumer penalties for loss of electricity supply or non compliance to the Rules.
+More importantly, typically carriers cannot provide the eight hour service restoration response times of less than eight hours, especially in regional areas (where even just the call out time may be as much as 48 hours) which effectively rules out such considerations as the carrier is not likely to accept market or design consumer penalties for loss of electricity supply or non compliance to the Rules.

-4 Applying NER Principles to a Simple Network
+Applying NER Principles to a Simple Network

 It is well known that no two power systems are the same and even similar systems may well have widely varying solutions to different aspects of their design.
 It is therefore a tall order to attempt to define a standard interpretation of the application of the NER principles to all power systems.
+However, it is useful to consider a reasonably simple section of a typical network at least to understand the underlying issues for consideration in more complex networks.